-Annual Supervisory Policy for Major Banks for Program Year 20131
+Annual Supervisory Policy for Regional Financial Institutions for Program Year 20131

-The Financial Services Agency (FSA) publishes its Annual Supervisory Policy for Major Banks for each program year so as to clarify its supervisory priorities.
-This is prescribed in the "Comprehensive Guidelines for Supervision of Major Banks", which show basic approaches for the supervisory process aimed at Major Banks.
+The Financial Services Agency (FSA) publishes its Annual Supervisory Policy for Regional Financial Institutions for each program year so as to clarify its supervisory priorities.
+This is prescribed in the "Comprehensive Guidelines for Supervision of Regional Financial Institutions" which show basic approaches for the supervisory process aimed at Regional Financial Institutions.

-In this program year, in accordance with "Basic Concepts on Supervision of Financial Institutions" as shown below, the FSA will place priority on the areas of 1) performing an active financial intermediary function, including management support for small and medium enterprises (SMEs), 2) risk management and stability of the financial system and 3) improvement of customer protection and convenience for users, and will supervise Major Banks while striving to have straightforward and in-depth dialogue with them.
+In this program year, in accordance with "Basic Concepts on Supervision of Financial Institutions" as shown below, the FSA will place priority on the areas of 1) performing an active financial intermediary function, including management support for small and medium enterprises (SMEs), 2) risk management and stability of the financial system, and 3) improving customer protection and convenience for users, and will supervise Regional Financial Institutions while striving to have straightforward and in-depth dialogue with them.
 In addition, FSA will strive to understand conditions and issues facing financial institutions, by enhancing the integration of on-site and off-site monitoring, in accordance with the Financial Monitoring Policy.